moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 User interface sequence capability
 ----------------------------------

-A specialized MoveIt! capability takes a ``moveit_msgs::MotionSequenceRequest`` as input.
+A specialized MoveIt capability takes a ``moveit_msgs::MotionSequenceRequest`` as input.
 The request contains a list of subsequent goals as described above and an additional ``blend_radius`` parameter.
 If the given ``blend_radius`` in meter is